Debt Collection Laws in California

-Bill collectors are known for using all kinds of tactics to recoup money you owe, including calling you day and night, showing up unannounced at your home or sending you letters repeatedly in the mail.
-These debt collection moves can make an already unsettling situation more stressful than it needs to be, and it can leave you feeling harassed or threatened.
+Bill collectors are known for using unsavory tactics to recoup owed money, including calling at all hours, showing up to homes unannounced or sending letters repeatedly in the mail.
+These debt collection moves can make an already unsettling situation even worse.

 Fortunately, there are federal and state laws that help protect consumers from the worst debt collection practices.
 In the state of California, these laws include the Fair Debt Collection Practices Act at the federal level and the California Fair Debt Collection Practices Act at the state level.

-- The Fair Debt Collection Practices Act is a federal law that protects all Americans from harassment, threats and other abusive debt collection practices.
+The California Fair Debt Collection Practices Act protects state residents from harassment, threats and other abusive debt collection practices.

 Federal debt collection laws

-The Fair Debt Collection Practices Act (FDCPA) is a federal debt collection law that affords all Americans certain rights when unpaid debts are being pursued by bill collectors.
+The FDCPA is a federal debt collection law that affords all Americans certain rights when unpaid debts are being pursued by bill collectors.

 This act prohibits debt collectors from using deceptive or abusive debt collection practices, such as contacting you at odd hours, calling you repeatedly or making false threats regarding legal actions they plan to take.
 Debt collectors are also barred from revealing the existence of unpaid debts to other parties, both on social media and through direct forms of communication.